MaicaLoui/maicaLoui/README.md

 ## Maica Loui
-Is an web application where i will upload pattern ideas, tips and trick.
+Is an web application where i will upload pattern ideas, tips and tricks.

 It can also be used to help you with the calculations you need to create a sewing pattern from scratch.